 - Minimize your exposure to fraud: If you did turn over your most sensitive personal information, request that a fraud alert be put on your credit file by all three credit bureaus — Equifax, Experian and TransUnion.
 You need only contact one and they will electronically notify the other two.
 You might also consider a credit freeze, a more comprehensive (but also a bit more cumbersome, as you need to notify each credit bureau individually) lockdown of your credit report that prevents thieves from opening new accounts in your name.

 - Monitor your accounts.
 You might wish to purchase a combination credit and fraud monitoring service, which provides instant alerts if someone tries to open up lines of credit.
 You may also consider enrolling in transactional monitoring programs offered for free by banks, credit unions and credit card companies that notify you of any activity in your accounts.
 At the very least, keep an eye on your credit yourself.
-You can do this by pulling your credit reports for free each year at AnnualCreditReport.com and viewing two of your credit scores for free, updated every two weeks, on Credit.com.
+You can do this by pulling your credit reports for free each year at AnnualCreditReport.com and viewing two of your credit scores for free, updated every month, on Credit.com.

 - Manage the damage.
 Close any account that has been tampered with or opened by a fraudster without your permission.
 And if you gave them the veritable skeleton key to your finances — your Social Security number — be sure to notify the IRS, do all of the above and file your taxes as early as possible next year to preclude anyone from getting their grubby little fingers on your refund.